ac4lt/autonomous-nina-sequence/README.md

  ## Equipment Requirements (from NINA's equipment tab)

- - Camera (what's the point of astro-imaging withoout one!)
+ - Camera (what's the point of astro-imaging without one!)
  - Filter Wheel (if using a mono camera)
  - Telescope
  - Focuser